Kingslayer9988/bgo_holding/README.md

 - Script that re-names all Frachtbriefe & Tourenplan .PDF files in the correct way and pushes them to the right locations.
 - Native-Windows-Contextmenu-Stuff for making lists of wrongly calculated things from "$HERSTELLER".
 - Automations to "GREP" things from PDFs to make a list of items with their build times.
-- Probably make everything work in Powershell or BATCH [PUKE] - People refusing me LINUX again :((
+- Probably make everything work in Powershell or BATCH 🤢 - People refusing me LINUX again 😢

 ## WORKING: (Still needs adoption for "$Hersteller")
 ### ANTI-BORING-SCRIPT: (Better Name -> Time_Calc.sh)
-Executes One of Two basic Python-Script for extracting data out of a .pdf or a Screenshot file and calculating times per item + total time.
+Executes one of two basic Python scripts for extracting data out of a .pdf or a screenshot file and calculating times per item + total time.

 - It reads item number + item name and accepts a list of build times for different items and multiplies them.